patrickboston/isc-deploy-tool/README.md

         "IDENTITY_OBJECT_CONFIG:IDENTITY_OBJECT_CONFIG" //Doesn't have a name so we put the type twice ]
 ```
+- `tenant-features.js` - Holds entries for any special licensed features which may break export or deployment processes due to APIs not being available.
+The following entries are supported (with `true`/`false` values):
+  - machineIdentity - Machine Identity Security (MIS) feature support

 ## Project Structure
 Below outlines the project structure for an ISC ODT project: